 Located in a neighborhood formerly known as “Little Sicily”, D’amato’s has been a Chicago staple for years.
 They serve Italian sandwiches, sweets, freshly baked bread, arancini, and some of my favorite pizza in the city.
 In Italy, this style is typically served as “Pizza al Taglio”, simply meaning pizza by the slice.
 The original owners were from Adelfia, a small town located in the Apulia (Puglia) region of southern Italy.
 The family still owns the place and still uses a coal burning brick oven.

 The employee will most likely ask if you want your slice heated up.
 If not, make sure you ask.
-In my personal opinion, this type of pizza is designed to be eaten hot.
-I would not let it sit if you want the best experience.
-My favorite slice is with pepperoni and giardiniera.
-I love spicy food.
-If you want to try a different flavor go right ahead.
+This type of pizza is designed to be eaten hot.
+My favorite one is with pepperoni and spicy giardiniera.
+If you prefer to try a different slice, go right ahead.

 While you’re at it, feel free to go next door to Bari Foods, an Italian grocer with an exceptional selection of sub sandwiches.
 Kill two birds with one stone!